mvolkmann/blog/src/swift/Localization.md

 To support plurals in a translation:

 - Add count placeholders for each count in the key.
-  For example, "The %lld dog barked at the %lld squirrel.".
+  For example, "The %lld dogs barked at the %lld squirrels.".
   Note that `%lld` is a C-style format specifier.
 - For each count placeholder, right-click the row and select "Vary by Plural".
   This adds sub-rows that are appropriate for the language.